Coke La Rock: Decline in popularity and later years

 Coke La Rock had no association with, nor relation to, KRS-One's DJ at the time, Scott La Rock.
 Nor did Coke La Rock and another influential old-school MC, T La Rock, know one another in the early days of hip-hop, and thus the name similarity is coincidental.

 In 2021, after years of being absent from the hip hop scene, Coke La Rock returned to the microphone with a verse on the DJ Kay Slay posse track "Rolling 110 Deep".

+In 2023 he returned once again to deliver a verse on "Rolling 200 Deep".